 The cast were superb, with some of them playing their characters from the age of 7 through to adulthood with totally believable portrayals.

-Richard Munday was never far away as the narrator with a fantastic performance throughout.
-In fact, I found myself wondering what life would be like if we really all had a narrator telling the story of our lives, which caused a few giggles on the journey home.
+Kristofer Harding was never far away as the narrator with a fantastic performance throughout.
+In fact, I found myself wondering what life would be like if we really all had a narrator telling the story of our lives, which caused a few giggles with my son on the journey home.
+He’ll be covering this story as part of his GCSE’s so it was great to bring him along to see it.

 The set designed by Andy Walmsley is superb and lends itself to many different scenarios.
 Accompanied by Matt Malone and his band, the soundtrack and set design merge beautifully to really set the scene of this truly brilliant tale.